 I feel kind of sad for Will's dad.
 He wants to be a kid still, but he's gotten too old.
-The "secret places" makes me think of the shed at my grand parents' farm where my cousins and I used to the novel to write your responses.
-The responses should reflect what you are thinking as you read the novel, not what you think when you are finished, so try to stop at the ends of chapters to go back and write.
-That'll help you keep up with what's happening but still allow you to share what you are thinking as you go.
+The "secret places" makes me think of the shed at my grand parents' farm where my cousins and I used to

 Your journal for the novel should have at least 10 responses from throughout the book, so pace yourself!
-(I'd rather have 10 well-developed, thoughtful responses instead of 20 short, bad ones!)
+(We'd rather have 10 well-developed, thoughtful responses instead of 20 short, bad ones!)
 Use a spiral notebook to keep all the responses together as you read.
-Do not wait until you finish
+Do not wait until you finish the novel to write your responses.
+The responses should reflect what you are thinking as you read the novel, not what you think when you are finished, so try to stop at the ends of chapters to go back and write.
+That'll help you keep up with what's happening but will still allow you to share what you are thinking as you go.
+Remember to stop and write your discussion board posts!